lcorbasson/pdo-for-wordpress/trunk/readme.txt

 	this line of code is placed directly after the define('COLLATE',''); line:

-		`define('DB_TYPE', 'sqlite');	//mysql or sqlite`
+		define('DB_TYPE', 'sqlite');	//mysql or sqlite`

 	Note: currently only mysql and sqlite are supported.
 I hope that more flavours will appear soon.

-	As part of the general wordpress installation you should define your secret key too.  (line 14 of the wp-config file).
+	As part of the general wordpress installation you should define your secret keys too (in wp-config.php).

 and that's it.  two steps.